rasmusbruckner/all_in/README.md

 ⚠️ This is an early-stage version of `allinpy`.
 Expect ongoing development and improvements.
 Contributions and feedback are welcome!

+## Documentation

+See the package website for detailed [documentation](https://rasmusbruckner.github.io/allinpy/).

 ## Questions?

 For questions, please get in touch with me: [rasmusb@zedat.fu-berlin.de](rasmusb@zedat.fu-berlin.de)